 Past the meadow the trail turns left (west) and climbs through scrub brush and trees, crossing a small rockslide beneath the south facing slopes of Leahy Peak (13,322-ft.) at 1.7 miles.
 The grade steepens at 2.0 miles as the path crosses a large talus field and then ascends steep switchbacks up the basin's headwall.

 Crest the top of the headwall at 2.2 miles.
-The grade now moderates as the trail heads south and soon reaches a junction at 2.3 miles.
+The grade now moderates as the trail heads southwest and soon reaches a junction at 2.3 miles.
 Here the trail to Electric Pass turns right (west).
 The trail straight ahead leads to Cathedral Lake.

 Distance from Trailhead: 9.2 miles (round trip)